Tom Hogan is confident Gordon Lord Byron will be back in action in time for Royal Ascot despite sustaining an injury in Hong Kong.

 “He’ll need a bit of treatment and then hopefully we’ll get him back on track.
 It was obvious after going 100 metres he wasn’t right as he wasn’t striding out properly.
 I suppose if these things are going to happen, this is the best time of year for it as we have plenty of time to get him back.

-“He was in tremendous form going into the race on Sunday and we'd love another crack at Ascot with him.
+“He was in tremendous form going into the race on Sunday and we’d love another crack at Ascot with him.
 Hopefully he should be able to run before that.
-He could run in something like the Greenlands Stakes at the , but we'll see.”
+He could run in something like the Greenlands Stakes at the Curragh, but we’ll see.”